cloudmesh-community/fa19-516-144/project/report.md

 $ cms help
 ```

-Please remember that after this you will have to configure your `~/.cloudmesh/cloudmesh.yaml`
+Please remember to configure your `~/.cloudmesh/cloudmesh.yaml` file

 After the system has been installed cloudmesh will need to initialize its
-security capabilities.
+security features.
 If you wish to control where it is initialized reference the
 [Additional Configuration Options](#aco) section below.
-Otherwise, initialize the
+Otherwise, initialize
-configuration capabilities by running the the following.
+the configuration capabilities by running the the following.

 ```bash
 $ cms config secinit